 Bidwell House and Gardens

-Elegant Georgian saltbox, authentically restored, filled with antiques and surrounded by 192 acres of beautiful grounds and hiking trails.
+Elegant Georgian saltbox, authentically restored, filled with antiques, on 192 acres of beautiful grounds and hiking trails.
 Memorial to Columbus Day.

 Art School Road